 If you live in a country in which one of the major UK banks or building societies have a branch, you may be able to open an account there before you move to the UK.
 Additionally, there are plenty of online-only banking providers which can offer current accounts without needing to visit a branch.

 Additional Banking Options

 Many migrant workers find it difficult to prove their identity or address when they move to the UK.
 This can lead to difficulties opening an account with a high street bank.
 The rise of fintech and challenger banks in the UK has given people more options.

 You can open a bank account entirely online and have money such as wages and benefits paid into it.
 Many of these banks issue virtual debit cards as well as physical ones, meaning you can pay for goods and services in-store and online.

 You may also want to look at getting a prepaid card.
 Prepaid debit cards work in much the same way as regular debit cards in that you can use them to withdraw cash from ATMs and pay for things.
 However, you must load money onto them first as you can only ever spend the amount that is on the card.

 This is a good option for a migrant worker as you don’t require a credit history to get one.

 Here at Suits Me® we accept 99.8% of all applicants, don’t carry out credit checks or ask for proof of address – perfect if you’re new to the UK.

-With a Suits Me® current account, you will receive a contactless debit card, access to online banking and our mobile banking app so you can manage your finances on the go, plus a variety of banking features to make it easier for you to manage your money.
+With a Suits Me® account, you will receive a contactless debit card, access to an online account and our mobile app so you can manage your finances on the go, plus a variety of banking-like features to make it easier for you to manage your money.